intelligence38000/android-docs/src/pages/navigation/overview/off-route.md

 prependJs:
   - "import CodeLanguageToggle from '../../../components/code-language-toggle';"
   - "import ToggleableCodeBlock from '../../../components/toggleable-code-block';"
+  - "import Note from '@mapbox/dr-ui/note';"
+  - "import BookImage from '@mapbox/dr-ui/book-image';"
 ---

 The Navigation SDK provides information about whether or not a user's device is on the route that was generated.
-If a user is off-route, you can provide additional instruction to the user and generate a new route. ❓ Does a reroute happen by default ❓
+If a user is off-route, you can provide additional instruction to the user and generate a new route.

+Off-route detection is not enabled by default in the Navigation SDK, but when you add an `OffRouteListener`, off-route detection will be enabled using default criteria for determining when a user is considered off-route and what to do next.

+{{<Note title="Off-route detection and the Navigation UI SDK" imageComponent={<BookImage size="60" />}>}}
+This guide does not describe any specific options in the Navigation UI SDK.
+You need to enable off-route detection using the core Navigation SDK directly.
+{{</Note>}}

 ## RouteProgressState